ROCm/rocHPCG/README.md

 # Run rocHPCG installer to build test application
 ./install -dt

-# Run test application, where --dev=0 specifies to use device 0 for testing
+# Run test application, where --device 0 specifies to use device 0 for testing
-./build/release/tests/rochpcg-test --dev=0
+./build/release/tests/rochpcg-test --device 0
 ```
 Please note that for successful testing, a device with at least 16GB of device memory is required.